vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/17_A_New_Interpretation_of_rAmagiri_Evidence.md

 Mirashi was the first to give a description of this idol.

 The god has a crown on his head, with a halo round his face.
-He wears the ku-ṇd

-. alas  on his ears and a pearl-necklace with a large pendant round his neck.
+He wears the ku-ṇḍalas  on his ears and a pearl-necklace with a large pendant round his neck.
 His vaijayantī  garland is shown falling on both his legs.
 He wears an udarabandha.
 His lower garment, which is fastened at the waist with a girdle, hangs down in folds in fronṭ His arms are now broken on both the sides, but their jewelled a ˙

 ngadas